Vortex-Labs-Studios/backend-test/README.md

 ### 1. `entity-service`

-**Purpose**: Stores and manages player data.
+**Purpose**: Stores and manages players, teams and stats data.

 **Responsibilities**:
 - Maintain a database of NFL and NBA players, teams and stats.
 - Provide APIs to fetch entity information by entity type and ID.
 Entities can either be teams or players.
+There's an interface implementation to handle polymorphism.

 ---